WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.FieldCategory.md

 # FieldCategory

-Mutually exclusive categories of fields, properties, indexers, and events.
+Categories of fields, properties, indexers, and events.

 # Constants